 Request access to Threadz

-- Fill out the rest of the required fields, and click Submit.
+4. Fill out the rest of the required fields and click Submit.

-- Once your Threadz access is granted, we will email you.
+5. Once your Threadz access is granted, you will receive an email from the LT Hub.
 Then you can begin setting up Threadz in your Canvas course.

 Set up Threadz in Canvas